pietro-foini/ISI-WFP/README.md

 ## Structure

 We have divided the main analyzes of the project into several folders.
 The *packages* folder contains some custom packages used by other folders of the project.
-For good navigation within the project, we recommend that you first examine folders *Data Sources* and *Dataset time-series*.
-In particular, the folder *Dataset time-series* is dependent on the results obtained from the folder *Data Sources*.
+For good navigation within the project, we recommend that you first examine folders *Data Sources* and then *Dataset time-series*.
+The other folders (except the folder *packages*) are strictly dependent on the results of these two folders.
+In particular the recommended order for examining the other folders is as follows: *Correlation*, *Symbolic Transfer Entropy* and *Time-series Forecasting*.